 - Customer service and technical support

 Federal agencies can request work in one or more solution sets, or request an entirely new solution.
-For example, an IPv6 SOW Template (Word, 1.25 MB) is available.
+For example, an IPv6 SOW Template (Word, 1.25 MB) and a DNS Security SOW Template (Word, 2 MB) are available.

 Access to multiple types of task orders

 Connections II features either fixed-price or time-and-materials task order types.
 You can compete and award the order yourself, or contact our customer representatives to use our assisted services.
 All orders must use fair opportunity in accordance with FAR 16.505.

 Integration with Networx and local telecommunications contracts

 Let GSA be your end-to-end telecommunications solution provider.
 Agencies can use Connections II along with transport contracts, like Networx or Local Telecommunications Contracts for easier management of your telecommunications service and infrastructure.

 Highly qualified industry partners

 Work with industry partners who have expertise in providing government telecommunications.
 Many industry partners have personnel with security clearances.
 Our industry partners can use Supply Chain Risk Management (SCRM) principles and sustainable (green) best practices when delivering your network equipment.